List of 40 Famous Forests in India to visit

 Hotel in Namdapha National Park

-Great Himalayan National Park Himachal Pradesh has over 100 vegetation and medicinal plants.
-The flora of this forest are blue pine, oak trees, Rhododendron trees, cedar, Deodar, spruce, etc.
+The Great Himalayan National Park in Himachal Pradesh has over 100 species of vegetation and medicinal plants.
+The flora of this forest includes blue pine, oak trees, Rhododendron trees, cedar, Deodar, spruce, etc.

-This National Park is a UNESCO World Heritage Site at the lap of the Himalayan mountains in north India.
+This National Park is a UNESCO World Heritage Site at the foot of the Himalayan mountains in northern India.
 The park was formed in 1984 and gained its world heritage status in 2014.
 It has various forest types, among which thick clusters of alpine and coniferous vegetation can often be seen.

 The Great Himalayan National Park UNESCO world heritage site

-The Great Himalayan National Park UNESCO World Heritage site
+The Great Himalayan National Park is a UNESCO World Heritage site

 Where is the Great Himalayan National Park situated